LICO: Large Language Models for In-Context Molecular Optimization: Method

 \subsection{\name{} for Black-box Optimization}

 After training, a single \name{} model can be used for optimizing various objective functions within the domain $\mathcal{X}$.
 Optimization involves an iterative process.
-At each iteration $t$, we generate a set of candidates $\{x_i\}_{i=1}^C$ for which the model predicts the mean $\mu_i$ and standard deviation $\sigma_i$ conditioned on prior observations $\mathcal{D}_{\text{obs}}$, a dataset of $(x,y)$ pairs collected until $t$.
+At each iteration $t$, we generate a set of candidates $\{x_i\}_{i=1}^C$ using standard crossover and mutation operations for which the model predicts the mean $\mu_i$ and standard deviation $\sigma_i$ conditioned on prior observations $\mathcal{D}_{\text{obs}}$, a dataset of $(x,y)$ pairs collected until $t$.
 An acquisition function $\alpha$ then calculates a utility score based on $\mu_i$ and $\sigma_i$ for each candidate, balancing between exploration (favoring high $\sigma$) and exploitation (favoring high $\mu$).
 The top $k$ candidates determined by their utility scores are evaluated using the objective function $f$.
 These $k$ candidates and their corresponding evaluations are incorporated into the dataset $\mathcal{D}_{\text{obs}}$, and the cycle repeats.
 This process terminates once we exhaust the evaluation budget of $B$.
-Algorithm~\ref{alg:optimization} summarizes the optimization process.
+Algorithm~\ref{alg:optimization} summarizes the optimization process and Appendix~\ref{app:bbo_hps} outlines the optimization hyperparameters.